TIMMYG Studios

 Download available on the main page.

-Configure Your Server Endpoint
+Configure Your Endpoint

 The app defaults to the demo server.
-You MUST change the endpoint to your own server.
+You must change the endpoint to your own server.

 1. Open app and login with 141 (demo default)

-2. Click settings cog (⚙️) at top-right
+2. Click the settings cog (⚙️) at top-right

-4. Save - app will refresh
+4. Save — app refreshes

-5. Login with YOUR dispatchNacId from config.lua
+5. Login with your dispatchNacId

 Web Browser

-Browsers block microphone on HTTP.
-Desktop app bypasses this limitation.
+Browsers block microphone access on HTTP.
+Options:

 Discord Authentication (Optional)